 More than 150 state-funded community colleges and universities located in the WICHE region participate in WUE.
 To find out whether or not an institution that you’re interested in participates in WUE, check our website.
 If your destination institution is not listed, then it does not participate in WUE.

 No. WUE was created for public institutions; private institutions do not participate in WUE.

 A few WUE institutions offer complete degrees online at the WUE rate.
 To find out whether or not an institution offers the WUE rate for an online major you're interested in, call them directly and ask.

 Sorry.
 We can’t help you if your institution is located outside of the WICHE region.
-WUE institutions are located in the WICHE member states of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming.
+WUE institutions are located in the WICHE member states of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, and the Commonwealth of the Northern Mariana Islands.
 There are programs similar to WUE in other regions.
 If you are in the mid-west, visit www.mhec.org.
 If you are in the southern United States, visit http://www.sreb.org/.
 And if you are in the northeast, visit http://www.nebhe.org/.

 Most of our WICHE states’ public community colleges participate, but not all.
 California community colleges do not participate in WUE at this time.
 Most other states offer some associates degrees through WUE, either through their community colleges or through universities that award both bachelors and associates degrees.

 The demand for online learning has been growing at a frantic pace since the turn of the century.
 In the United States alone, there were over 4.6 million college students studying online in fall 2008 or more than one in four taking at least one online course according to a research study published by the Sloan Consortium.